10 Easy Ways to Make A DIY Homemade Humidifier

 If you are bout creative and nature-loving person just like me, you will simply love this method for humidifying your room with air conditioning naturally.

-By just investing a few bucks on a beautiful open fish tank not only you can make your interiors more attractive but also can help make your room atmosphere extra cool and humid.
+By just investing a few bucks in a beautiful open fish tank, not only can you make your interiors more attractive, but you can also help make your room atmosphere extra cool and humid.

-An attractive-looking glass fish tank in your room acts just like a homemade ultrasonic humidifier to make your room more comfortable, even when your ac is on in summers.
+An attractive-looking glass fish tank in your room acts just like a homemade ultrasonic humidifier to make your room more comfortable, even when your AC is on in summer.

 7- Air Drying Your Clothes and Dishes